 More than 80% of participants in a NICE survey said they wanted more self-service options.
 One way to meet this expectation is to invest in knowledge base software.

-Knowledge base software allows organizations to create a self-service portal where customers can search for and find information to help them troubleshoot and resolve issues independently.
-It reduces the need for direct support interactions — eliminating long wait times and allowing your support team to focus on more high-level tasks.
+Knowledge base software allows organizations to create a self-service portal where customers can use self service tools to find information to help them troubleshoot and resolve issues independently.
+It reduces the need for direct support interactions, eliminating long wait times and allowing your support team to focus on more high-level tasks.

 Top features